pnapt/ASUS-FX504GD-Opencore/OpenCore/README.md

 3. ProperTree https://github.com/corpnewt/ProperTree

 **What need to be done after install macos**
-1. generate you own SMBIOS
+1. generate you own SMBIOS (This config use `MacbookPro15,2` SMBIOS //PS.If you change to something else you need to change in USBMapkext too)
 2. install Combojack Switcher https://github.com/hackintosh-stuff/ComboJack

 **How-to Install Combojack switcher**